AntelopeIO/leap/tests/PerformanceHarness/README.md

                         Percentage of cpu block production time used to produce block.
 Whole number percentages, e.g. 80 for 80%
   --producer-threads PRODUCER_THREADS
-                        Number of worker threads in producer thread pool --http-max-in-flight-requests HTTP_MAX_IN_FLIGHT_REQUESTS
+                        Number of worker threads in producer thread pool --read-only-write-window-time-us READ_ONLY_WRITE_WINDOW_TIME_US
+                        Time in microseconds the write window lasts.
+  --read-only-read-window-time-us READ_ONLY_READ_WINDOW_TIME_US
+                        Time in microseconds the read window lasts.
+  --http-max-in-flight-requests HTTP_MAX_IN_FLIGHT_REQUESTS
                         Maximum number of requests http_plugin should use for processing http requests.
 429 error response when exceeded. -1 for unlimited
   --http-max-response-time-ms HTTP_MAX_RESPONSE_TIME_MS